Methotrexate (Injection route, subcutaneous route)

 Precautions While Using This Medicine:

-Do not drink alcohol while using this medicine.
-Alcohol can increase the chance of liver problems.
+Limit alcohol use with this medicine.
+Alcohol may increase the risk for liver problems.

-Methotrexate can lower the number of white blood cells in your blood temporarily, increasing the chance of getting an infection.
+Methotrexate can lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 Side Effects of This Medicine: